jro31/jethro-codes/_articles/projects/meals-of-change.md

 ```

-Now that users can register, it's necessary to allow them to create a session, or to login, and we do this with the `sessions#create` action.
+And that's all we need to do to allow users to register, so next it's necessary to allow them to create a session, or to login, and we do this with the `sessions#create` action.

 So in the sessions controller, I started by adding: